jamesbratt/Flow-Runtime-UI-Lite/src/reducers/README.md

 ## Lets talk about Flow state

-So currently the Redux store is split into two parts - pageState and componentRegistry.
+So currently the Redux store is split into three parts - pageState, componentRegistry and Components Fetching objectData.
 These parts of the store are pretty self explanatory, but here goes...

 ### Page State